bradsec/shren/README.md

 - Remove whitespace.
 Single spaces and periods are replaced with underscores.
 - Search and remove specific file names or file types.
 - Recursive directory search with custom depth.
-- No external programs required (uses built-in local system commands only).
+- No external programs required (uses built-in system commands).

 ## Installation